Tessa Jowell: In government

-Jowell was appointed as Minister of State in the Department of Health following the 1997 Labour electoral landslide.
-As the first Minister for Public Health she championed cross-sectoral action to improve health and reduce inequalities, initially set out in her green paper "Our Healthier Nation".
+Jowell was appointed as Minister of State in the Department of Health following Labour's landslide victory in the 1997 UK general election.
+As the first Minister for Public Health, she championed cross-sectoral action to improve health and reduce inequalities, initially set out in her green paper "Our Healthier Nation".
 She moved, again as Minister of State, to the Department for Education and Employment in 1999.